Exponential time differencing for matrix-valued dynamical systems: Matrix Exponential Time Differencing

 In order to derive a second-order scheme, we proceed similarly to the scalar case \cite{cox-matthews:2002} and now approximate the nonlinear term as

-which is a first order polynomial in $\tau$, where $\tau$ is in the interval $0\leq \tau \leq \Delta t$.
-We carry out the same steps as for the first order scheme, but now have to consider the commutator expansion in the integral in \eqref{eq:integ}.
-Setting the backward difference $\nabla N_n $ defined as $\nabla N_n = N_n - N_{n-1}$, we arrive at the following integrals
+which is a first-order polynomial in $\tau$, where $\tau$ is in the interval $0\leq \tau \leq \Delta t$.
+We carry out the same steps as for the first-order scheme, but now have to consider the commutator expansion in the integral in \eqref{eq:integ}.
+Defining the backward difference as $\nabla N_n := N_n - N_{n-1}$, we arrive at the following integrals

-to second order.
-We treat these integrals in detail in \ref{METD_deriv}.
+to second-order.
+We treat these integrals in detail in \ref{app:METD_deriv}.
 Putting everything together, we obtain the METD2 scheme as

 where by solving the corresponding integrals in (\ref{eq:varphi_def}), we have